 |AMI (American Megatrends, Inc.)||AMI (American Megatrends, Inc.) BIOS||DEL|

 By following these simple solutions, you can easily learn how to boot a computer from a USB drive.
 You can try either of these options and set the desired booting source for your computer.
 Go ahead and give it a try.
-If you face any problem, let us know about it in the comments below.
+If you face any problems, let us know about them in the comments below.